decko-commons/decko-ubos/README.md

 # Deploy a Deck

-Run the following as root:
+Run the following INSIDE the container:

 ```
 sudo pacman -U decko-*-any.pkg.tar.zst          # install a package you've generated